-An inclusive City where diverse LGBTIQA+ communities are connected, safe and welcome.
+An inclusive City where diverse LGBTIQA+ communities are safe, connected and celebrated.

 Principles

 Our approach to LGBTIQA+ inclusion and working toward our vision is guided by six principles:

 Human rights and social justice: Upholding the rights of LGBTIQA+ people to health, safety, agency and autonomy.
 Ensuring equitable systems and policies, and accessible and responsive services and facilities that improve health and wellbeing.